isomerpages/moe-ahmadibrahimsec/_about-us/Signature Programmes/Applied Learning Programme (ALP).md

 <strong><em>Effective and Discerning Users of Media</em></strong>.
 In our ALP, students learn to be more discerning when accessing information online.
 They hone their skills in distinguishing reliable information from fake news and learn how the media can, at times, portray information from a certain angle to achieve a desired outcome.

-<strong>Where can I learn more about the school&rsquo;s ALP?</strong>
+<strong>Where can I learn more about the school’s ALP?</strong>

-If you'd like to learn more about what our students experience in the ALP and view some of the digital products done by our students, head over to <strong><a href="https://alpataiss.wixsite.com/aiss" target="_blank" rel="noopener">https://alpataiss.wixsite.com/aiss</a></strong>
+If you'd like to learn more about what our students experience in the ALP and view some of the digital products done by our students, head over to <strong><a rel="noopener" target="_blank" href="https://alpataiss.wixsite.com/aiss">https://alpataiss.wixsite.com/aiss</a></strong>

 <h4>Sec 1 ALP Lessons</h4>
 For the first time ever, our Secondary 1 students created their very own Digital Manga comic strip where they get to put their creativity and originality to the test as to raise awareness on various social issues.